-José A. Rivera (aka Proxemia) (he/him) is an artist, designer, researcher, and educator that works with sound, maps, and audiovisual media.
+José Alejandro Rivera (aka Proxemia, he/they) is an artist, composer, land tender, designer, researcher, and educator.
+He often works with sound, maps, and audiovisual media.

-Interested in expanded states of consciousness and the intersections between listening and place, his practice is expressed through electroacoustic music and experimental soundworks.
+Interested in expanded states of consciousness and the ecologies of listening and place, his practice often expressed through electroacoustic music and experimental soundworks.
 These pieces are foundational for his explorations across multichannel installation and performance, sound design for film, location recording, geo-notational mapping, visual and spatial design, and podcasts.
 Listening with and beyond sound is a current focus; learning from the wisdom of plants and medicine making, regenerative farming, dreamwork, meditation, and movement practices like Qigong and yoga.

-Recent projects have been exhibited at Bennington College, the Blackstar Film Festival, National Arts Centre (NAC) Green Rooms, Studios @ MASS MoCA, Venice Architecture Biannual, BIM (Bienal de Imagen en Movimiento), the deCordova Sculpture Park and Museum (MA), Goethe-Institut Boston, ICA Boston (Leap Before You Look: Black Mountain College 1933–1957), MIT’s MediaLab, Green Building and List Visual Art Center, Harvard’s Carpenter Center for the Visual Arts, The Center for Visual and Performing Arts at UMass Dartmouth, The Aviary Gallery (MA), Washington Street Arts Center (MA), and Le Laboratoire (MA).
+Recent projects and collaborations have been exhibited at Bennington College, the Blackstar Film Festival, National Arts Centre (NAC) Green Rooms, Studios @ MASS MoCA, Venice Architecture Biannual, BIM (Bienal de Imagen en Movimiento), the deCordova Sculpture Park and Museum (MA), Goethe-Institut Boston, ICA Boston (Leap Before You Look: Black Mountain College 1933–1957), MIT’s MediaLab, , Green Building and List Visual Art Center, Harvard’s Sensory Ethnography Lab & The Carpenter Center for the Visual Arts, The Center for Visual and Performing Arts at UMass Dartmouth, The Aviary Gallery (MA), Washington Street Arts Center (MA), and Le Laboratoire (MA).
 His sound work has been featured on disquiet.com, textsound.org, and frameworkradio.net, among others.
 He has received honors and gracious support from organizations like Vermont Arts Council, National Endowment for the Arts, MIT and the School of Architecture + Planning, Cambridge Arts Council, Harvard University, The Createwell Fund, Assets for Artists, Kent State University College of Architecture + Environmental Design, and NASA.

-From 2015-2020 he has worked closely with Non-Event, a Boston-based experimental music series, as a live sound engineer and graphic designer.
+From 2015-2020, José worked closely with Non-Event, a Boston-based experimental music series, as a live sound engineer and graphic designer.
 Along with numerous collaborations, his fluid body of work also includes the design and construction of an open-air performance space for a youth dance and drumming group in rural Ghana.
-He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MS 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011)
+He studied art and sound in MIT’s Program in Art, Culture, and Technology Program (MSc 2017), and received a BS in Architecture & Environmental Design from Kent State University (2011).